Naruno/Naruno/docs/creating_a_app/remote.md

-And in the final we can combine this operations at `decentra_network_integration.py` with `Integration.send` function.
+And in the end of this section we can combine this operations at `decentra_network_integration.py` with `Integration.send` function.

 ```python